azcafriz13/project-1-election-data-analysis/README.md

 The approach we took with this was to pull general election results by site and party from 1976 to 2020.
 We did some data cleaning by aggregating 3rd party candidates into the "Other" category.
 We then used the Prophet time series forecast to predict the election results by state for 2024.
 We ran the model again to see how the model predicted the 2020 election results.
 The model is predicting a Democratic Win in 2024 with 51% of the vote and 272 electoral votes.
-The model correctly predicted a Democratic win in 2020 with 50% of the vote, which is off by 1%.
+The model correctly predicted a Democratic win in 2020 with 51% of the vote.
 It did miss on 4 states: Arizona, Iowa, Georgia and Ohio.

 - The code for this is in the git repository in the following files:
 <strong>'1976 to 2020 by state.py'</strong> and <strong>'1976 to 2020 by state 2020 prediciction.py'</strong>